khotchkiss13/khotchkiss13.github.io/README.md

                    This will include the full launch of all of the new features that
                    have been implemented with Snap! and the website.

-Current Progress (November 30 2014)
+Current Progress (December 2 2014)
 ===================================
 Base state of website complete including:
 Top Navigation Bar
-Basic Layout
+Bottom Footer (with some links working)
+Updated information pages, including pages for parents, teachers, and about us Basic Layout
 Main CSS